mpv-player/mpv/DOCS/man/en/vo.rst

     driver implementation may also have limits on the length of maximum queuing time or number of queued surfaces that work well or at all.

-dga (X11 only)
-    Play video through the XFree86 Direct Graphics Access extension.
-    Considered obsolete.

-sdl (SDL only, buggy/outdated)
-    Highly platform independent SDL (Simple Directmedia Layer) library video output driver.
-Since SDL uses its own X11 layer, MPlayer X11 options do not have any effect on SDL.
-Note that it has several minor bugs (``--vm``/``--no-vm`` is mostly ignored, ``--fs`` behaves like ``--no-vm`` should, window is in top-left corner when returning from fullscreen, panscan is not supported, ...).

-    driver=<driver>
-        Explicitly choose the SDL driver to use.
-    (no-)forcexv
-        Use XVideo through the sdl video output driver (default: forcexv).
-    (no-)hwaccel
-        Use hardware accelerated scaler (default: hwaccel).

 direct3d (Windows only) (BETA CODE!)
     Video output driver that uses the Direct3D interface (useful for Vista).